2016 Nobel Prize in Literature

 The 2016 Nobel Prize in Literature was awarded to the American singer-songwriter Bob Dylan (born 1941) "for having created new poetic expressions within the great American song tradition".
 The prize was announced by the Swedish Academy on 13 October 2016.
 He is the 12th Nobel laureate from the United States.

 Laureate

-Bob Dylan's songs are rooted in the rich tradition of American folk music and are influenced by the poets of modernism and the beatnik movement.
+Bob Dylan's songs are rooted in American folk music traditions and are influenced by the poets of modernism and the beatnik movement.
 Early on, Dylan's lyrics incorporated social struggles and political protest.
 Love and religion are other important themes in his songs.
 His writing is often characterized by refined rhymes and it paints surprising, sometimes surreal imagery.
 Since his debut in 1962, he has repeatedly reinvented his songs and music.
-He has also written prose, including his memoirs Chronicles: Volume One (2004) and poetry collection Tarantula (1971).
+He has also written prose, including his poetry collection Tarantula (1971) and his memoirs Chronicles: Volume One (2004).